 3) DO I HAVE TO USE MY MORTGAGE LENDER’S RECOMMENDED SOLICITOR?

-Some mortgage lenders have a panel of solicitors and you have to choose one of them for the mortgage-related work.
+No -although some mortgage lenders have a panel of solicitors and ask you to choose one of them for the mortgage-related work you are free to choose your own.
 If your mortgage lender gives a recommendation, ask if you have to use their panel or if you are free to choose your own solicitor.